 Dissect

 Dissect means to cut or separate tissues.
-Doctors dissect tissue during surgery.
+Surgeons dissect tissue during surgery.
 Most of the time, this is done to remove a part of the body that is thought to be diseased.
 Pathologists dissect dead bodies.
 This is part of doing an autopsy to determine the cause of death.
+Medical students also do dissection on dead bodies to learn human anatomy.

 A breast lump is surgically excised and then tested for malignancy.